 - Logical operations include the operations like >, >=, <, <=, ==,!=.

-- Control unit controls and co-ordinates the activities of all other units of the computer.
+- The control unit controls and coordinates the activities of all other units of the computer.

-- It accepts the instructions form unit or memory.
+- It accepts instructions from a unit or memory.

 - Decodes the accepted instruction.

-- Interprets the instruction and get it executed by sending the command to various hardware devices.
+- Interprets the instruction and gets it executed by sending the command to various hardware devices.

 - The algorithms are expressed in the form of computer programs using programming languages like C, C++, Java, C#, etc.